near/docs/docs/bos/community/indexers.md

 NEAR QueryAPI is currently under development.
 Users who want to test-drive this solution need to be added to the allowlist before creating or forking QueryAPI indexers.

-You can request access through [this link](https://near.org/dev-queryapi.dataplatform.near/widget/NearQueryApi) or by contacting us in the [Near Indexer Builder Group](https://nearbuilders.com/tg-data) on Telegram
+You can request access through [this link](https://near.org/dev-queryapi.dataplatform.near/widget/NearQueryApi) or by contacting us in the [Near Indexer Builder Group](https://nearbuilders.com/tg-data) on Telegram.

 :::